httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {: title="Request for Partial Content"}

-The server satisfies the client request by responding with a partial representation (equivalent to the first 10 of the JSON object displayed in whole in {{ex-put-gz}}).
+The server satisfies the client request by responding with a partial representation (equivalent to the first 10 bytes of the JSON object displayed in whole in {{ex-put-gz}}).

 ~~~ http-message